Former CBS head Zirinsky is new studio boss for docs, series

 Also upcoming are a four-part series on Ghislaine Maxwell, the late Jeffrey Epstein’s alleged accomplice in sex trafficking, and a six-part series on the extremists behind the Jan.
 6, 2021 attack on the U.S Capitol.
 Both are planned for Paramount+.

-Zirinsky said she believed there was a hunger for long-form storytelling, and See It Now Studios will serve as a content generator for CBS News and Viacom.
-While the company will be destination for many of its projects, the studio will also offer material to outside outlets, she said.
+Zirinsky said she believed there was a hunger for long-form storytelling.
+See It Now Studios is part of CBS News and while the network and its corporate partners will be the destination for many of its projects, the studio will also offer material to outside outlets, she said.

 Zirinsky, Wrong and their team will develop their own projects and also purchase material from others, she said.